30 of the Best AIP Recipes on the Internet + PDF

 The AIP diet is one way to start your journey.
 Intended as a temporary elimination diet, AIP is a stricter version of the paleo diet, a gluten-free, grain-free diet that also excludes legumes, most dairy, and processed sugars and oils.
 In addition to these restrictions, the AIP diet targets foods that trigger inflammation, exacerbating autoimmune symptoms.

 The aim of an AIP lifestyle is to heal the gut by replacing pro-inflammatory foods with nutrient-containing ones, including bone broth, fermented foods and beverages, most vegetables, and some meats.

 We’ve gathered a list of easy AIP recipes, plus a downloadable PDF, to help get you started in the first phase of your journey.

 Autoimmunity is a malfunction in which an overactive immune system attacks healthy cells in the body.
 In a well-functioning individual, only pathogenic invaders (such as viruses or harmful bacteria) should trigger an attack – a healthy immune response that keeps us from getting sick.
 With autoimmune disease, healthy human cells are attacked, wreaking havoc on various systems of your body, and eventually causing real health problems.

 As you might guess, autoimmune diseases are dangerous, often painful conditions that require a complex treatment plan in order for the patient to live a pain-free, normal life.
-Although medical scientists haven’t yet pinpointed every mechanism that leads to each specific autoimmune disease, at the root of these conditions is chronic inflammation in the gut, which ultimately causes leaky gut (2, 3).
+Although medical scientists haven’t yet pinpointed every mechanism that leads to each specific autoimmune disease, at the root of these conditions is chronic inflammation in the gut.

 What Can I Eat On an Autoimmune Protocol?